chrisfrick/chrisfrick/README.md

-### Hi there 👋
+### Hi there, I'm Chris 👋

 #### I'm a musician and teacher turned coder.
 I love learning.

-- 🔭 I’m currently working on building a tool that I wish I had as a music teacher.
-Harmony Helper is an app for high school and college music theory students to check their counterpoint composition assignments without needing an instructor to manually review their work.
+I’m currently working on building a tool that I wish I had as a music teacher.
+[Harmony Helper](https://github.com/chrisfrick/counterpoint-analysis-playground) is an app for high school and college music theory students to check for errors in their counterpoint composition assignments without needing an instructor to manually review their work.

 <!--
 **chrisfrick/chrisfrick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.